stacks-network/docs/src/pages/technology/naming-system.md

 ## Subdomains

-BNS names are strongly-owned because the owner of its private key can generate valid transactions that update its zone file hash and owner.
+BNS names are strongly owned because the owner of its private key can generate valid transactions that update its zone file hash and owner.
 However, this comes at the cost of requiring a name owner to pay for the underlying transaction in the blockchain.
 Moreover, this approach limits the rate of BNS name registrations